 In this page, we will cover what to wear to Muay Thai class on your first day, explain a checklist of items to bring, and what to avoid bringing.

 What Should I Wear On My First Day of Muay Thai?

-If possible, you'll want to make sure that your shirt is a tighter fit, almost skin tight, in order to eliminate limbs getting caught on longer shirt, when throwing strikes.
+If possible, you'll want to make sure that your shirt is a tighter fit, almost skin tight, to eliminate limbs getting caught on a longer shirt, when throwing strikes.

 Muay Thai Gloves and Shin Guards

 A large part of practicing Muay Thai is using the correct safety equipment of heavy gloves, and shin guards.

 For your first class, you'll want to ask ahead of time if they have any extra gloves that you may use for that session.

 Be aware that if they do, there's a good chance that they're stinky (as you're not the only one that will have used them).

 If they don't have one for you, you'll want to be prepared and bring your own.